alfonsoalba/web/_posts/2020-10-19-youtube-dl-using-docker.md

 The first command will tell docker to build the image using [`buildkit`](https://docs.docker.com/develop/develop-images/build_enhancements/).

-The second command will actually build the image.
+The second command is the one that will build the image.
 If everything went well, you should see a message like this after the command `docker image build` finishes:

 ```bash